FA Cup fifth round draw: Day, time, TV channel and ball numbers

 FA Cup fifth round draw: TV details.

-The FA Cup fifth round draw takes place just before the fourth round action concludes, and here’s how you can watch it unfold on TV.
+The FA Cup fifth round draw takes place just before the fourth round action concludes on Monday night, and here’s how you can watch it unfold on TV.

-At the time of writing ahead of the 16 fourth ties, there are 11 Premier League sides still in the competition who are dreaming of FA Cup glory at Wembley in June.
+At the time of writing, there are nine Premier League sides still in the competition who are dreaming of FA Cup glory at Wembley in June.

-As well as that, 21 Football League and non-league teams will look to upset the odds, just as Millwall and Cardiff City did by reaching the final during the 2000s.
+Holders Liverpool will not be one of them, after they fell to an injury-time winner at the hands of Brighton on Sunday.

 Here’s everything you need to know about watching the FA Cup fifth round draw on TV.